swarup-rj/swarup-rj12.github.io/index.md

 ___

 I am interested in the research work related to machine learning, data mining and application of these techniques.
-In particular short text mining and sportS analytics.
+In particular short text mining and sports analytics.

 *Current work:*

-My academic (PhD) research is focused on the identification of strengths and weakness of cricket players.
+My academic (PhD) research is focused on the identification of strengths and weakness of players in the game of Cricket.
-Knowledge of strengths and weaknesses of players is the key for team selection and strategy planning.
+Computationally, learning individual players strengths and weaknesses is a non-trivial and an unexplored machine learning problem that has significant commercial value.
+It is the key for team selection and strategy planning.
 Central idea is to mine strength and weakness rules using short text commentary data.

 *Past work:*